kaikoh95/Cryptographic-Hash-Functions/README.md

 # Cryptographic-Hash-Functions

+-as adapted from University of Canterbury COSC362 S2-18 course, Lab 5.

 Uses and compares cryptographic hash functions (one way and collision free) to demonstrate which one is easier to brute force than the other.

 The One-Way Property